Mixed mode oscillations in a conceptual climate model: Introduction

 To verify our hypothesis, we have to strike a delicate balance.
 The model needs to be complex enough to exhibit the desired behavior, but if it is too complex we will be unable to {\it prove} that it does so.
-It is clear from \cite{paleoclimate} that temperature and atmospheric carbon should be two variables in any model that describes glacial-interglacial cycles.
-We consider a physical, conceptual model that incorporates these two components of the climate system as well as oceanic carbon.
+We know from the data shown in Figure \ref{mmoFig:tempRecord} that temperature shows relaxation behavior, rapidly oscillating between two meta-stable states.
+Assuming that ice volume is strongly correlated with temperature, we view glacial cycles in the same way, i.e., oscillating between two meta-stable states.
+The possibility of a bistable regime in ice volume has been discussed for decades, notably by Weertman \cite{weertman1976}, MacAyeal \cite{macayeal1979}, Oerlmans \cite{oerlemans1981}, Calov and Ganopolski \cite{calgan05}, Crucifix \cite{crucifix11}, and Abe-Ouchi {\it et al}. \cite{abeouchiEA13}.
+Atmospheric carbon should also play a role in any model that describes glacial-interglacial cycles, as suggested by Saltzman and Maasch \cite{ms91} as well as Paillard and Parrenin \cite{pp04}.
+We consider a physical, conceptual model that incorporates continental ice sheets, atmospheric carbon, and oceanic carbon.
 Since this approach has never been used in a climate-based model, our desire is that the analysis is clear enough to replicate.
 This is a major reason for our choice of such a simplistic 3D model.
 Indeed, we omit time-dependent forcing such as Milankovitch cycles, leaving these effects to future work.
 Even so, a minimal model is able to provide insight into key mechanisms behind the MMOs.
 We include oceanic carbon as the third variable because the model was able to produce MMOs.
 However, we were unable to find MMOs in other minimal models with, for example, deep ocean temperature.